-Working collaboratively with the Dean, faculty and staff, the Chair develops and implements goals and objectives in alignment with the College's Strategic and Academic Plan and is responsible for the providing academic leadership and management of the School's day-to-day operations.
-The Chair provides leadership in academic processes, including new program development, program review, quality assurance, and external accreditation processes ensuring a focus on the needs of students and employers in the labour market.
+Working collaboratively with the Dean, faculty and staff, the Chair develops and implements goals and objectives in alignment with the College's Strategic and Academic Plan and is responsible for the providing academic leadership and management of the School's day-to-day operations, including development and implementation of strategies to support viability and growth in both domestic and international markets.
+The Chair provides leadership in academic processes. including new program development, program review, guality assurance, and external accreditation processes (where applicable) ensuring a focus on the needs of students and employers in the labour market.
 They also contribute to the development of the School budget and multi-year capital plan.
-The Chair is responsible for the organization and facilitation of Program Advisory Committee meetings and the implementation of outcomes.
-The Chair recruits, supervises, and develops full-time and contract faculty and provides leadership and direction for workload assignments of the School.
+The Chair is responsible for participating in Program Advisory Committee meetings and the implementation of outcomes, as related to School of Continuing Education.
+The Chair recruits, supervises, and develops faculty and provides leadership and direction for workload assignments of the School.
 Through exemplary leadership, engagement, mentoring, support and communication, the Chair models the values of responsiveness, innovation, collaboration, inclusiveness and accountability that are inherent in the Strategic plan.
 The Chair participates on various cross-College committees, in collaboration with the Dean, seeks out, and fosters partnerships with industry, the community and other educational institutions.